What is an Electromagnetic Flow Meter?

 In a particular Flowmeter, the flux density of the electromagnetic field and the distance between the electrodes are both constant.
 As a result, the induced voltage is only a function of liquid velocity.

-Physical parameters of liquids such as temperature, viscosity, pressure, density, and conductivity have no effect on the induced voltage as long as the measured liquid’s conductivity is above the minimum threshold level.
+Physical parameters of liquids such as temperature, viscosity, pressure, density, and conductivity do not affect the induced voltage as long as the measured liquid’s conductivity is above the minimum threshold level.

 What are the features of the Electromagnetic Flow Meter?